 Match Day is arguably the most exciting day in medical school.
 Coordinated by the National Resident Matching Program, graduating students are matched to a residency program, where they will continue their medical specialty training upon graduation.
 All students are handed an envelope with the residency program information, and it is revealed simultaneously on the medical school’s Webber Plaza.

-This final ceremony of the student’s career is a celebration of a successful medical education.
-Held annually at the George R. Brown Convention Center in Houston, it is a day for our graduates to be congratulated by their family, friends, faculty, and peers.
+This final ceremony of the student’s career is a celebration of a successful medical education and a day for our graduates to be congratulated by their family, friends, faculty, and peers.